K-Sato1995/svelte-tag-focuser/README.md

-# svelte-split-view README
+# svelte-tag-focuser README

-This is the README for your extension "svelte-split-view".
+This is the README for your extension "svelte-tag-focuser".
 After writing up a brief description, we recommend including the following sections.

 ## Features